MikoBie/typst_template/main.typ

 #slide(title: [Why do we need models?])[
   #v(15%)
-  + Formalizing a theory into a model allows the researcher to describe their ideas in a precise, unambiguous way (Goldstone & Janssen, 2005; Epstein, 2008).
+  + Formalizing a theory into a model allows the researcher to #highlight[describe their ideas in a precise], unambiguous way (Goldstone & Janssen, 2005; Epstein, 2008).

-  + Models are conceptually precise, their assumptions are clear; they allow formal deduction and an easy way to verify their internal validity (Timpone & Taber, 1996).
+  + Models are conceptually precise, their #highlight[assumptions are clear]; they allow formal deduction and an easy way to verify their internal validity (Timpone & Taber, 1996).

-  + Last but not least, they provide an unambiguous way to communicate within the scientific community (Nowak, Rychwalska, & Borkowski, 2015).
+  + Last but not least, they provide an #highlight[unambiguous way to communicate] within the scientific community (Nowak, Rychwalska, & Borkowski, 2015).
 ]

 #slide(title: [Computer Simulations])[